rossengeorgiev/habitat-mobile-tracker/README.md

 ## Features

 * HAB tracking with [Habitat](http://habitat.habhub.org/) ([@github/ukhas/habitat](https://github.com/ukhas/habitat))
-* Telemetry graph for each balloons
+* Telemetry graph for each balloon
-* Map tracker with Google Maps API 3
 * Chase Car functionality
+* Near realtime weather overlays
 * [Daylight cycle overlay](https://github.com/rossengeorgiev/nite-overlay), for long flights
 * Available to embed on any website
+* Map tracker with Google Maps API 3
 * Run the app natively on `iOS` or with Chrome's 'add to screen' on `Android`

 ### Geo position